-Here’s a 101-guide on what is the CEA, what they do, and how it can help property buyers and sellers like you.
+Since there are so many things to take note of, here’s a detailed guide on what CEA Singapore does and how it can help property buyers and sellers like you.

-The Council of Estate Agencies (CEA) is a statutory board under the Ministry of National Development (MND).
-CEA was established in late-2010 to put in place a new regulatory framework for the Singapore real estate industry.
+The Council of Estate Agencies is a statutory board under the Ministry of National Development (MND).
+CEA was established in late 2010 to put in place a new regulatory framework for the Singapore real estate industry.

-Simply put, CEA is a watchdog formed to regulate the real estate market.
+Simply put, they are a watchdog formed to regulate the real estate market.
 This was following a sharp rise in complaints against property agencies leading up to 2009.
 Between 2005 and 2009, such complaints rose by 60%.

-- Administer licensing regime for estate agents, including the registration of salespersons applied through licensed estate agents;
+- Administer licensing regime for estate agents, including the registration of salespersons applied through licensed estate agents on the CEA register;

 - Regulate and control the practice of estate agents and salespersons in estate agency transactions;